LEARN

 Colour Adult:

 Both adults turquoise-blue above, mostly yellow underneath with wide blue throat-patch and narrow yellow stripe on side of neck; tail blue; bare cere and face white with wide green/blue feathered stripes.
-Bill grey/black.
+Beak grey/black.
 Eye yellow.

 Colour Juvenile: